Helping Cats in Our Community!

 Lakes Animal Friendship Society participated in a new and innovative partnership with the BC SPCA and the Burns Lake Veterinary Clinic.

-In just over a year, LAFS volunteers have worked with the superheroes at the Burns Lake Veterinary Clinic to help over 400 community cats.
+LAFS volunteers have worked with the superheroes at the Burns Lake Veterinary Clinic to help 474 community cats to date.
 Volunteers caught the cats one by one and took them to the veterinary clinic.
 At the clinic, the vet checked their health, and spayed or neutered the cats.
 They were vaccinated against diseases as well.

 Feral Cat: a cat that has had little or no contact with humans since it was born